-- When you differentiate something with a factor that is an indicator function, the indicator remains unchanged since the derivative of 0 is still 0. - The function $\operatorname{cdf}X(a)$ actually does not have a derivative at 0, as there is a sharp bend in the function.
-That is okay: you can redefined (or define arbitrarily) the density of a continuous random variable at a countable number of places without changing the distribution of the function it represents.
+- When you differentiate a function that has an indicator function as a function, the indicator function can be brought outside of the derivative.
+That is because the derivative of the constant 0 function is 0, and the derivative of the constant 1 function is 1 times the derivative of the rest of the factors in the function. - The function $\mathrm{cdf}X(a)=3\exp(-3a)\mathbb{1}(a\geq 0)$ does not have a derivative at o, as there is a sharp bend in the function.
+That is okay: you can redefine (or define arbitrarily) the density of a continuous random variable at a countable number of places without changing the distribution of the function it represents.
 That is because for any value of a.